-On April 17, 2020, the Company received loan proceeds of approximately \$1.77 million (the "PPP Loan") pursuant to the Paycheck Protection Program ("the PPP") under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") administered by the U.S. Small Business Administration (the "SBA").
+On April 17, 2020, the Company received loan proceeds of approximately \$1.8 million (the "PPP Loan") pursuant to the Paycheck Protection Program ("the PPP") under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") administered by the U.S. Small Business Administration (the "SBA").

 The PPP Loan is scheduled to mature on April 17, 2022 (the "Maturity Date"), bears interest at a rate of 1.00% per annum, and is subject to the standard terms and conditions applicable to loans administered by the SBA under the CARES Act.
-Commencing November 17, 2020, the Company is required to pay regular monthly payments in an amount equal to one month's accrued interest.
-All interest which accrues during the initial six months of the loan period will be deferred and payable on the Maturity Date.
-The amounts outstanding under the PPP Loan may be prepaid by the Company at any time prior to maturity without penalty.

 The PPP Loan is evidenced by a promissory note, dated as of April 17, 2020, issued by East West Bank (the "PPP Lender"), which contains customary events of default relating to, among other things, payment defaults and breaches of representations and warranties.
 Upon an event of default under the PPP Note, the PPP Lender may, among other things, require immediate payment of all amounts owing under the PPP Note or file suit and obtain judgment.
 Under the terms of the CARES Act, recipients of loans under the PPP can apply for and be granted forgiveness for all or a portion of such loan granted under the PPP.
-Such forgiveness will be determined, subject to limitations, based on the use of loan proceeds for payment of payroll costs and certain other eligible costs.
+Such forgiveness will be determined, subject to limitations, based on the use of loan proceeds for payment of payroll costs and certain other eligible costs (the "Eligible Costs").
+Pursuant to the Paycheck Protection Program Flexibility Act (the "PPPFA"), enacted on June 5, 2020, the Company may continue to use loan proceeds on Eligible Costs through October 2, 2020, or the date that is 24 weeks from the PPP Loan origination date (the "Covered Period").
 The Company is continuing to evaluate guidance released by the SBA regarding qualification for forgiveness of the PPP Loan, however, no assurance is provided that forgiveness for any portion of the Company's PPP Loan will be obtained.